pdtournament/pdtournament/README.md

 type Moves = (Choice, Choice)
 ```

-The outcome of multiple rounds is simply a list of these outcomes, i.e. a value
+The outcome of multiple rounds is simply a list of these outcome pairs, i.e. a
-of type `[Moves]`.
+value of type `[Moves]`.

 Defining a bot in the program equilibrium PD is slightly more complicated.
 In
 general, a value of type `Bot` is a function of type `Bot -> [Moves] ->